smetj/pyseps/README.rst

 ToDo
 ----

-- Also allow exchange definition in query to queue mapping.
-- Figure out a way to autocreate queues when the message is non routable.
 - Provide API and CLI to control pyseps setup.
+Adding queries by manually adding them to the queue is not friendly but meant to be done through an API of some sort.
 - Federate searches in a tree structure over different nodes to scale out. (hmm)
 - Tests
 - ...